aws-samples/aws-lex-web-ui/lex-web-ui/static/iframe/README.md

 ```

 ## Passing Data between the Parent Page and the ChatBot UI
-The chatbot UI activates an API when the `embed` URL query parameter
+The chatbot UI activates an API when the `lexWebUiEmbed` URL query parameter
-is set.
+is set to `true`.
 This API can be used to pass data to and from a hosting parent
 page.
 This is done using the JavaScript
 [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
 call.
 The messages use the